kkwong44/wordpuzzles/README.md

 ___
 ## How to Play
 * Instruction will be given to the player at the beginning of the game.
+* The aim of the game is to find a hidden word in a puzzle grid
 * For each puzzle, a clue about the hidden word is display on the screen.
 * Base on the clue, player need to find the word in the puzzle grid.
 * Solve the puzzle by entering the answer.
 * If the answer is correct then option is given to solve another puzzle.
-* If answer incorrect then player can try again with another answer.
+* If answer incorrectly then player can try again with another answer.
 * Only 3 attempts allow for each puzzle.
 Extra clue will be given to each attempt.
 * The answer always shows at the end of each puzzle and display where the hidden word is on the grid.
-Also, at the end of each puzzle, score will be displayed with option to play another puzzle.
+* At the end of each puzzle, score will be displayed with option to play another puzzle.
+* A new puzzle will be displayed when player choose to continue otherwise the game end.
+* Total score will be displayed when the game end and a new leaderboard also will be displayed if the score is rank top 5.
 ___
 ## Game Design